microchip-pic-avr-examples/pic18f56q24-curiosity-mvio-i2c-mplab-mcc/README.md

 # Multi-Voltage I/O (MVIO) Example Using I2C to Communicate with an EEPROM 3 Click board and MCP9800 Using the PIC18F56Q24 Microcontroller Generated with MCC Melody

 <!-- This is where the introduction to the example goes, including mentioning the peripherals used -->
-This example shows how to use the Multi-Voltage I/O (MVIO) for two different voltage domains, one voltage for the Microcontroller and a different one for the Sensor and or EEPROM.
-This example communicates with an MC9800 Temperature Sensor and saves the data to the EEPROM 3 Click board® using the I<sup>2</sup>C protocol.
+This example shows how the Multi-Voltage I/O (MVIO) module can be used to interface components that operate at a voltage different than the main device operating voltage without any external hardware.
+In this example, the MCP9800 Temperature Sensor was interfaced using standard voltage domain since it operates at the same voltage as the microcontroller, and the EEPROM 3 Click board® was interfaced using the MVIO module since it operates at a voltage different than the main VDD of the microcontroller.
+For this demonstration, the temperature is measured using the MCP9800 sensor and the data is then stored to the  EEPROM 3 Click board® both using the I<sup>2</sup>C protocol.
 ## Related Documentation

 - [PIC18F-Q24 Family Product Page](https://www.microchip.com/en-us/product/PIC18F56Q24)